Swollen feet and ankles are a common problem that will affect most of us at some point in our lives.

-affects the entire body system such as heart disease.
-Here, we will look at the ten most common causes of swollen feet and ankles.
+Let's have a look at the most common causes of swollen feet and ankles.

-Injuries to the soft tissues of the foot and lower leg can lead swelling
+Injuries to the soft tissues of the foot and lower leg can lead to swelling

 which is usually fairly localized and will only affect one leg.
 Swollen feet and ankles may develop suddenly or gradually depending on

 A swollen ankle or foot that develops immediately after an injury is usually caused by bleeding into the joint, known as a hemarthrosis.

 The ankle and foot quickly balloons feeling tight and may be accompanied with bruising.

 Foot and ankle swelling that builds up slowly, which you may not notice until a few hours or days after an injury, is caused by an increase in synovial fluid in the local area.

 This occurs when there is irritation to one of the joint structures e.g. mild ligament sprain which causes the joint to produce excess synovial fluid to try and protect itself and aid healing.
 There tends to be less foot swelling than with a hemarthrosis and the amount may vary from day to day.